Clinical Trial Monitoring: On-Site, Remote & Centralized Monitoring

-Protection of human rights is paramount in clinical trials and clinical research should be designed and implemented ethically and scientifically.
-Clinical trial monitoring is an essential activity for quality assurance to ensure the protection of human rights, the reliability and transparency of the data collection process.
+The protection of human rights is paramount in clinical trials, and one should design and implement clinical research ethically and scientifically.
+Clinical trial monitoring is essential for quality assurance to ensure the protection of human rights and the reliability and transparency of the data collection process.

 What is clinical trial monitoring?

-Clinical trial monitoring is defined as the act of overseeing the progress of a clinical trial, and ensuring that they are conducted, recorded, and reported in accordance with the protocol, Standard Operating Procedure (SOPs), The Principles of Good Clinical Practice (GCP), and the medicines for human use regulations wherever applicable.
+Clinical trial monitoring the act of overseeing the progress of a clinical trial, and ensuring that they are conducted, recorded, and reported in accordance with the protocol, Standard Operating Procedure (SOPs), The Principles of Good Clinical Practice (GCP), and the medicines for human use regulations wherever applicable.

 Why do you need to monitor your clinical trials?

-- Ensures to protect the rights of participants.
+- Ensures to protect of the rights of participants.

-- Helps to checks data accuracy and verify data from source documents.
+- It helps to check data accuracy and verify data from source documents.

-- Ensures that the clinical trials are in compliance with GCP and other regulatory requirements.
+- Ensures that the clinical trials comply with GCP and other regulatory requirements.

 According to the U.S. Food and Drug Administration’s Center of Drug Evaluation and Research, the top five failures caught by clinical monitors are